 This study will collect information about people who have inherited faulty breast cancer genes.

 This study is called the EMBRACE study, which stands for Epide miological Study of Familial Breast C an cer.
-The researchers of this study aim to create a register of families who have a fault in these genes.
-The people taking part will be asked to fill in a questionnaire and to give a small sample of blood, which will be looked at in a laboratory.
-With this information they hope to find out
+The researchers of this study aim to create a register of families who have a fault in different genes.
+The people taking part will be asked to fill in a questionnaire and to give samples of blood, which will be looked at in a laboratory.
+With this information, they hope to find out

 - How many people go on to develop cancer